-Back in 2019, the summer that a wildfire raged a couple miles from our home, we purchased our first batch of sheep, 10 expectant ewes in total.
+Back in 2019, the summer that a wildfire raged a couple of miles from our home, we purchased our first batch of sheep, 10 expectant ewes in total.
+Knowing next to nothing about keeping sheep, we were set on learning.
+Learning what to feed sheep was step #1.

-Sheep are a ruminant mammal (which basically means an even-toed animal that chews its cud regurgutated from its rumen), typically kept as a livestock animal.
+Sheep are a ruminant mammal (which basically means an even-toed animal that chews its cud regurgitated from its rumen), typically kept as a livestock animal.

 Raised mostly for meat on our farm, sheep also produce a thick woolly coat that is used for knitting and fleece.